romulobil/ocs-inventory-ufpa/README.md

 ![notification_page](https://gl.idc.ufpa.br/ocs_inventory-ufpa/2.8/-/raw/master/downloads/ocs_inventory_notifications_config.png "title")

 Some fields of this page is self explanatory.
-But is also important specify all these fields.
+But is also important specify all theses fields.
 Therefore:
 - `NOTIF_FOLLOW`: A checklist to activate the notification by email.
 - `NOTIF_MAIL_ADMIN`: Administrator mail to receive notifications.
 - `NOTIF_NAME_ADMIN`: Username of administrator.